pizlonator/fil-c/README.md

-# Fil-C 0.668.3
+# Fil-C 0.668.4

-This is a spare-time personal project that I'm doing for fun.
-It's called Fil-C.

-What is it?
-It's a totally memory-safe version of C and C++.
+Fil-C is a fanatically compatible memory-safe implementation of C and C++.
+Lots of software compiles and runs with Fil-C with zero or minimal changes.
 All memory safety errors are caught as Fil-C panics.
-Fil-C achieves this using a combination of real-time garbage collection and invisible capabilities (each pointer in memory has a corresponding capability, not visible to the C address space).
+Fil-C achieves this using a combination of concurrent garbage collection and invisible capabilities (each pointer in memory has a corresponding capability, not visible to the C address space).
 Every fundamental C operation (as seen in LLVM IR) is checked against the capability.
 Fil-C has no `unsafe` escape hatch of any kind.

 ## License